 Read, read, read.

 After reading, talk with them about what you read.
-What they remembered, what they learned, if they have any questions, things you found interesting and things they found interesting.
+What they remembered, what they learned, if they have any questions, things you found interesting, and things they found interesting.
 Books allow your kids to explore subjects far and wide.
 Perhaps even things you do not know or understand.

-And it doesnt even have to be expensive.
+And it doesn’t even have to be expensive.
 Utilize access to your local library!

 Creativity begins with an idea.
 Expose your kids to these ideas through reading.

 Maybe someone knows how to build a robot and your child could drop in together with their children and vice versa.
-Perhaps you can offer something to teach your kids and someone elses as well.
+Perhaps you can offer something to teach your kids and someone else as well.

-If we all connected and appreciated a community sense more, we would discover so much talent across the board to teach our kids valuable skills and creative things to do which they might love that perhaps they may not have discovered at home.
+If we all connected and appreciated a community sense more, we would discover so much talent across the board to teach our kids valuable skills and creative things to do that they might love that perhaps they may not have discovered at home.